SorenSj/ansible-proxmox-cluster/README.md

 ansible-vault create inventory/group_vars/proxmox/vault.yml
 ```

-Create a new passphrase to encrypt the vault.

 An editor will open in which to store the unencrypted vault contents.
 Enter the
 text and save the file:

 ```
 vault_proxmox_password: "YOUR PROXMOX ROOT PASSPHRASE HERE"
-vault_ceph_nics:
-  pxe1: enx00aabbccddeeffgg
-  pxe2: enx00aabbccddeeffgg
-  pxe3: enx00aabbccddeeffgg

 ```

 Set:
  `vault_proxmox_password` - the root password you used during setup.
- `vault_ceph_nics` - A mapping of hostname to the interface names for ceph.
-For the USB nics, this name is based off the mac address of the device (check what yours are by running `ip link`), so that's why we store it in the vault.

 Now you can double-check that the vault is encrypted: